cmaxw/devchat-eleventy/src/my-angular-story/mas-097-stephen-cooper-1.md

 question2: How did you get introduced to AngularJS?
 answer2: >-
   This was back in 2013 2014 and we had been running this very old traditional ASP.
-NET C sharp stack and we decided we needed to modernize we needed modern features.
+NET C # stack and we decided we needed to modernize we needed modern features.
 And I was put in charge of picking a front end framework did to kind of replace that.
 So I was evaluating knockouts evaluating Ember and then I stumbled upon Angular JS.